ptavares96/An-lise_de_dados_Airbnb/README.md

   Fonte: (https://www.expedia.com.br/fotos/san-mateo-county/san-francisco/presidio-of-san-francisco.d502558)
 </p>

-O Civic Center, entre a Avenida Van Ness e a Market St., revela-se como um polo cultural, abrigando a imponente Prefeitura, o War Memorial Opera House e o renomado Asian Art Museum.
-Enquanto isso, Fisherman's Wharf, destino turístico por excelência, convida os visitantes a degustar deliciosos frutos do mar e explorar a histórica Alcatraz.
+The Civic Center, between Van Ness Avenue and Market St., reveals itself as a cultural hub, housing the imposing City Hall, the War Memorial Opera House, and the renowned Asian Art Museum.
+Meanwhile, Fisherman's Wharf, a quintessential tourist destination, invites visitors to taste delicious seafood and explore the historic Alcatraz.

-Haight-Ashbury, imortalizando o espírito do movimento hippie, é um marco histórico com suas lojas vintage na Upper Haight Street e as famosas Painted Ladies próximas à Alamo Square.
-Na Marina, vistas de tirar o fôlego, bares em ascensão e o imponente Palace of Fine Arts deslumbram os visitantes.
+Haight-Ashbury, immortalizing the spirit of the hippie movement, is a historical landmark with its vintage shops on Upper Haight Street and the famous Painted Ladies near Alamo Square.
+In the Marina, breathtaking views, rising bars, and the imposing Palace of Fine Arts dazzle visitors.

-O Mission District, mais antigo da cidade, cativa com sua rica herança latina, murais envolventes e o histórico Dolores Park.
-Em Embarcadero, o movimentado bairro ao final da Market St., oferece vistas panorâmicas dos arranha-céus e da Bay Bridge, além de ser lar do Ferry Building e do interativo Exploratorium.
+The Mission District, the city's oldest, captivates with its rich Latino heritage, engaging murals, and the historic Dolores Park.
+In Embarcadero, the bustling neighborhood at the end of Market St., offers panoramic views of skyscrapers and the Bay Bridge, as well as being home to the Ferry Building and the interactive Exploratorium.

 <p align="center">
   <img alt="Mission District" width="60%" src="https://americafromtheroad.com/wp-content/uploads/2021/06/Balmy-Alley-in-the-Mission-District-San-Francisco.jpg">